Bispectra from two-field inflation using the long-wavelength formalism: Numerical results

 We now check the dependence of the above expression on the initial condition $\gs_0$.
 Since we assumed that $|\exs|\ll1$ and $W\simeq U$ we examine the case $\gs_0\ll 1$ where \be -\frac{6}{5}\f=\frac{8\omega}{\kappa^2}(1-2\omega\gs_0^2\tilde{\phi}_0^{2r}) \ee up to second order with respect to $\gs_0$.
 The parameter $\f$ becomes maximal if $\omega=\tilde{\phi}_0^{-2r}/(4\gs_0^2)$ and its value is then \be -\frac{6}{5}\f=\frac{\tilde{\phi}_0^{-2r}}{\kappa^2\gs_0^2}. \ee Since $\tilde{\phi}_0>1$, the smaller the ratio $r$ and the smaller the initial value of the field $\gs$, the higher is the value of $\f$.

-Nevertheless one has to assure that the turn of the field trajectory does not occur too late (too close to the end of inflation), so that the isocurvature mode will have had the time to disappear before the end of inflation and the oscillations of the heavy field do not coincide with those of the light field.
+Nevertheless one has to assure that the turn of the field trajectory does not occur too late (too close to the end of inflation), so that the isocurvature mode will have had the time to disappear before the end of inflation (so that we can directly extrapolate the results at the end of inflation to the time of recombination and do not have to take further evolutionary effects into account) and the oscillations of the heavy field do not coincide with those of the light field.
 The higher is the ratio $\omega$, the larger is $\f$, but then the minimum of the potential approaches $\gs_0$ and consequently there is less time available for $\bv_{12}$ and thus for the adiabatic perturbation to become constant.
 This turns out to be a non-trivial requirement: although we do not claim to have scanned the whole parameter space of the model, we could not find parameter values that passed the above test and at the same time yielded a very large $\f$.
 The values we have chosen to work with in this paper respect the above condition and using expression (\ref{an}) we expect to find $-(6/5)\f\sim 2$.

 If one were to take $b_4=5$ instead of $2$, one would find $-(6/5)\f\sim 4$, but in that case the turn of the fields occurs too near the end of inflation so that the isocurvature mode will not have disappeared completely by the end of inflation.
 Looking at the contributions of $g_{iso}$ and $g_{int}$ separately, we see that even in that case $g_{int}$ has already gone to a constant while $g_{iso}$ is still decreasing towards zero, so that we feel reasonably confident that the estimate is good even for that model, but we cannot be absolutely certain without a better treatment of the end of inflation, which is beyond the scope of the present paper.